escodebar/trainings/slides.md

 {% filter gitception %}{% endfilter %}

 Notes:
-* The COMMIT_EDITMSG is used to temporarily store the message of the commit
+* The `COMMIT_EDITMSG` is used to temporarily store the message of the commit
-* The logs are keep track of the commit hashes the references pointed to, they become handy when branches are lost (more about this later)
+* The logs keep track of the commit hashes the references pointed to, they become handy when branches are lost (more about this later)
 * There is also a log for the `HEAD` (more about the `HEAD` later)
 * References (or refs here) are discussed later - see the `master` there again?
-* One of the objects has the same hash as the previously made commit
+* One of the objects (`{{ "HEAD"|commit_hash }}`) has the same hash as the previously made commit
 * ...and look!
-Two more objects!
-One containing starting with the hash of the last commit!
+An other object!

 ---